Remod-org/RecycleCost/README.md

 ### Future Plans

 - We might work on allowing fractions of 1 item per cycle.
 This may or may not be possible.
-- Change the costItem configuration to use other non-items, if needed (prefabs that don't end in .item, if any).